wakeupmetha/nuke/README.md

 ## Important

-- The bot will only work with messages from the user whose ID is specified in the `MY_USER_ID` variable in the `nuke.py` file
+- The bot will only work with messages from the user whose ID is specified in the `USER_ID` variable in the `.env` file
 - Make sure you have permission to delete messages in the chats
 - Use with caution as message deletion is irreversible